Brian Doyle-Murray

-Brian Murray (born October 31, 1945), known professionally by his stage name as Brian Doyle-Murray, is an American actor, voice-actor and screenwriter.
-He has appeared with his younger brother, actor/comedian Bill Murray, in several movies, including Caddyshack, Scrooged, Ghostbusters II, Groundhog Day, and The Razor's Edge.
+Brian Murray (born October 31, 1945), better known by his stage name Brian Doyle-Murray, is an American actor, comedian and screenwriter.
+He has appeared with his younger brother, actor/comedian Bill Murray, in several films, including Caddyshack, The Razor's Edge, Scrooged, Ghostbusters II, and Groundhog Day.
 He co-starred on the TBS sitcom Sullivan & Son, where he played the foul-mouthed Hank Murphy.
 He also appeared in the Nickelodeon animated series SpongeBob SquarePants as The Flying Dutchman, the Cartoon Network original animated series My Gym Partner's a Monkey as Coach Tiffany Gills, The Marvelous Misadventures of Flapjack as Captain K'nuckles, a recurring role as Don Ehlert on the ABC sitcom The Middle, and Bob Kruger in the AMC dramedy Lodge 49.

 Doyle-Murray has been nominated for three Emmy Awards in 1978, 1979, and 1980 for his work on Saturday Night Live in the category Primetime Emmy Award for Outstanding Writing for a Variety, Music or Comedy Program.
-Two other younger brothers, Joel and Bill, are actors, as well.
-His oldest brother Ed was a businessman prior to his death in 2020. and brother Andy is a chef and runs the Murray Brothers "CaddyShack" restaurant located in the World Golf Village resort near St. Augustine, Florida.
+Two other younger brothers, Joel and John, are actors, as well.
+His oldest brother Ed was a businessman prior to his death in 2020 and brother Andy is a chef and runs the Murray Brothers "CaddyShack" restaurant located in the World Golf Village resort near St. Augustine, Florida.
 Doyle is his grandmother's maiden name, and he chose to hyphenate it to avoid confusion with another actor.

 Early life

-Murray was born on Halloween Day 1945 at St. Francis Hospital in Evanston, Illinois.
+Murray was born on October 31, 1945, at St. Francis Hospital in Evanston, Illinois.
 He is one of nine children born to Irish Catholic parents Lucille (née Collins; 1921–1988), a mailroom clerk, and Edward Joseph Murray II (1921–1967), a lumber salesman.
-He attended Saint Mary's College of California in Moraga, California in the late 1960s.
+He attended Saint Mary's College of California in Moraga, California, in the late 1960s.